 Agents with UpNest must have at least three years of real estate experience, six transactions within the last year, and knowledge of online marketing.
 If you have full-time experience selling real estate or in real estate buying, you should be able to meet these qualifications.

-Rocket Homes invites agents in all 50 states to join their partnership network.
+Rocket Homes invite agents in all 50 states to join their partnership network.
 They connect pre-approved buyers with agents, which is valuable.
 These buyers have already gone through the process of becoming pre-approved with Rocket Mortgage.
-However, it’s unclear exactly how much Rocket Homes charges as a referral fee.
+However, exactly how much Rocket Homes charges as a referral fee is unclear.
 There is no referral fee for clients referred to Rocket Mortgage.

 Agents with RocketHomes must